-Prof. Peter Petkoff

-Director of the Religion, Law and International Relations Programme, Centre for Religion and Culture at Regent's Park College, University of Oxford, UK
+Moderator: Prof. Peter Petkoff, Director of the Religion, Law and International Relations Programme, Centre for Religion and Culture at Regent's Park College, University of Oxford, UK Speakers:

 - H.R.H.
 Amb.
 Princess Haifa al-Mogrin, Permanent Delegate of the Kingdom of Saudi Arabia to the United Nations Educational, Scientific and Cultural Organization (UNESCO); Chair of the G20 Development Working Group - Msgr.
-David-Maria A. Jaeger OFM, Prelate Auditor of the Court of the Roman Rota - Ms. Ana Jimenez, Political Advisor at United Nations Alliance of Civilizations (UNAOC) - Prof. Paul Morris, UNESCO Chair in Interreligious Understanding and Relations at Victoria University of Wellington, New Zealand - Dr. Tugba Tanyeri-Erdemir, Non-Resident Research Associate at Department of Anthropology at the University of Pittsburgh, USA - Dr. Michael Wiener, Human Rights Officer at the Office of the UN High Commissioner for Human Rights
+David-Maria A. Jaeger OFM, Prelate Auditor of the Court of the Roman Rota - Ms. Ana Jimenez, Political Advisor at United Nations Alliance of Civilizations (UNAOC) - Prof. Paul Morris, UNESCO Chair in Interreligious Understanding and Relations at Victoria University of Wellington, New Zealand - Ms. Sharon Rosen, Global Director for Religious Engagement at Search for Common Ground (SFCG) - Dr. Tugba Tanyeri-Erdemir, Non-Resident Research Associate at Department of Anthropology at the University of Pittsburg, USA - Dr. Michael Wiener, Human Rights Officer at the Office of the UN High Commissioner for Human Rights

-Panel Discussion 03: Human trafficking and modern slavery
+PD03: Human trafficking and modern slavery

-The horrors of human trafficking and different forms of modern slavery cause deep suffering to many who have little capacity to defend themselves.
+Description: The horrors of human trafficking and different forms of modern slavery cause deep suffering to many who have little capacity to defend themselves.
 International law, police action and national efforts address some facets of the complex phenomenon but far more needs to be done.
 Strong religious voices give a high priority to this topic.
 An array of religious initiatives addresses the issues, but coordination among them and with secular actors is generally poor.
 The commitment to SDG target 8.7, to eradicate modern slavery, frames this round table which looks at strengthening both moral leadership and practical means to bring these scourges to an end so that relevant corporations, organizations and individuals exercise their due diligence to slavery-proof their supply chains.